 We design and synthesise chemically modified DNA for diagnostic and therapeutic applications.

-My research is in nucleic acid chemistry and structure, and the application of nucleic acids and analogues to diagnostics and therapeutics.
-Using various biophysical techniques including X-ray crystallography we study the nature of base mispairing in DNA, the structure of DNA duplexes containing mutagenic lesions and the interaction of DNA with specific repair enzymes.
-We have also developed rapid methods for the identification of mutations in the human genome without the need for DNA sequencing.
-The best example is Scorpion primers which are used in fluorogenic real-time PCR to analyse genomic DNA sequences at specific loci.
-Scorpions were developed in collaboration with AstraZeneca (subsequently an AZ spin-out DxS), and have been used in companion diagnostics.
-By determining the genotype of a cancer, this technology allows the clinical use of cancer drugs which were previously rejected on the basis of limited efficacy.
-For example, a Scorpion kit is used to group patients on the basis of their KRAS mutation status; and as a result of this the drug Vectibix® was approved for the KRAS wild-type population for which it is particularly effective.
+Our focus is on the applications of chemically modified nucleic acids.
+Using X-ray crystallography and NMR we have studied the nature of base mispairing in DNA, the structure of DNA duplexes containing mutagenic lesions and the interaction of DNA with repair enzymes.
+We also design modified nucleic acids for diagnostic and therapeutic applications and have developed rapid methods for the identification of mutations in the human genome.
+The best example is Scorpions which are used to analyse genomic DNA at single base resolution.
+Scorpions were developed in collaboration with AstraZeneca spin-out DxS genotyping, and are used in companion diagnostics.
+They have led to the clinical use of cancer drugs which were previously rejected on the basis of limited efficacy.
+A Scorpion kit is used to group patients on the basis of their KRAS mutation status; and as a result of this the drug Vectibix® was approved for the KRAS wild-type population.
 Similarly an EGFR kit is being used to establish the mutation status of non-small cell lung cancer tumours, to determine likely response to the drugs Iressa® and Tarceva®.
-The Scorpion technology has been acquired by Qiagen who recently obtained FDA approval of the KRAS kit in the US for use with the colorectal cancer drug Erbitux®.
+The Scorpion technology has been acquired by Qiagen who obtained FDA approval of the KRAS kit in the US for use with the colorectal cancer drug Erbitux®.
+We also work on the synthesis of DNA analogues for therapeutic applications including aptamers to target cancer cells with the aim of delivering drugs, and are developing CRISPR-based systems for cellular imaging and editing.
+We have developed a number of artificial DNA/RNA backbones that can be read through by polymerase enzymes.
+This led us to develop chemical methods of nucleic acid ligation and gene synthesis with the eventual aim of assembling therapeutic mRNAs on a large scale.

 Graham Brown, Bioanalytical/Microscopy Core Leader